Mahadev949/unit-converter/README.md

-just save the unit converter.py file and the photoss folder and run it
+just save the "unit converter.py" file and the "photoss" folder and run it keep both in same folder and boom enjoy